MrNex/MrNex.github.io/_posts/2015-06-19-A-Coloumb-Based-Model-for-Modelling-Angular-Friction-Normal-to-a-Surface.md

 ---
 layout: post
-title: A Coloumb Based Model for Simulating Angular Friction Normal to a Surface
+title: A Coulomb Based Model for Simulating Angular Friction Normal to a Surface
 ---

 So I said I came up with an algorithm for computing angular friction, and finally I tested it.
 At first I was unhappy with the results for reasons I can explain another time- but after a lot of thought (and reading a lot of papers about the physics of a top) realized that it is actually a correct & reliable way of computing discretized angular friction for motion that is about an axis normal to the surface.